elypia/elypian-font/CONTRIBUTING.md

 ![parallel_slants]

-> The font needs to look good when flattened, to a single color, unfortunatly
+> The font needs to look good when flattened to a single color, unfortunatly
 > when this rule is not followed the E looks malformed and out of place
 > so there must be at least one grid-cell of space between parralel slants.